 Consider providing an incentive to the tenants.
 If they’re showing signs of being disgruntled and unruly, give them a reason to abide by your needs.
 That means rewarding them for keeping the property clean and appealing when showing and being cooperative.
 This could be something as small as a gift card to the local grocery store, a discount on their rent, or other tokens of appreciation.

 Selling your rental property doesn’t need to work in the tenants’ favor.
 The process is for you, not them, but getting what you need and want from the sale will be easier with the tenants on your side.
 If you follow the right steps, maybe everyone can be happy.

-Have you ever sold an How did that go?
+Have you ever sold an occupied rental property?
+How did that go?
 Let us know in the comments!